nanjiang666-lab/Dissentometer/Article 1/Data Source/Translation Using Groq/readme.md

 ## Data Source

-The data source originates from the **“dates packing” section** of this project’s GitHub repository.
+The data source originates from the **“CSV Combination” section** of this project’s GitHub repository.
 Refer to the `README` in that section for details on how raw Wikipedia article folders were merged into the intermediate CSV format used here.
 In summary:
 - Each topic directory contains multiple preprocessed CSVs created from article-level `.txt` data.